 Matching up players at half court is NOT permitted.
 Communications and the ability to listen to direction is part of the game and players need to learn to communicate verbally with each other.
 Should a team do this during the course of a game – it will be noted as a “delay of game” warning followed by an “indirect” technical foul for a delay of game on the 2nd occurrence and any thereafter.
 This rule is no different than a kid reaching across the end line, throwing the ball down the hallway after a made basket, etc.

-Any coach who is reported to sub players (excluding injury and defined foul trouble below) outside of the 3:30 and 2:45 minutes remaining in the quarter will assessed an “indirect” technical foul for each player that enters the game.
+Any coach who is reported to sub players (excluding injury and defined foul trouble below) outside of the 3:30 and 2:45 minutes remaining in the quarter will assessed an “indirect” technical foul.

 EACH COACH is required to have a pre-planned substitution matrix prepared and leave a copy at the score table for the duration of the game.